- Centers & Specialties

 - Patient Age Group

-Alex B. Haynes, MD, MPH is a member of the Division of Surgical Oncology at the Massachusetts General Hospital and Assistant Professor of Surgery at Harvard Medical School.
+Alex B. Haynes, MD, MPH is a member of the Division of Surgical Oncology at the Massachusetts General Hospital and Associate Professor of Surgery at Harvard Medical School.
 His primary clinical focus is on the surgical management of melanoma and sarcoma, including gastrointestinal stromal tumors (GIST) and retroperitoneal tumors.
 He received his undergraduate, medical, and public health degrees from Tulane University, Wayne State University, and Columbia University.
 He completed surgical residency training at the Massachusetts General Hospital and a research fellowship at the Harvard School of Public Health.
 Following this, he completed a fellowship in complex general surgical oncology at the University of Texas M.D.
 Anderson Cancer Center.
+He is dual board certified by the American Board of Surgery in Surgery and Complex General Surgical Oncology.

 In addition to his clinical practice, Dr. Haynes is a researcher in health care systems and delivery.
-He has published in numerous journals, including the New England Journal of Medicine, Cancer, The Lancet, and Health Affairs.
-He holds an appointment at the Ariadne Labs of the Harvard School of Public Health and serves as faculty in the Codman Center for Clinical Effectiveness in Surgery.
+He has published in numerous journals, including the New England Journal of Medicine, JAMA, Cancer, The Lancet, and Health Affairs.
+He is on the editorial board of the Annals of Surgical Oncology.
+He serves as director of the safe surgery program at the Ariadne Labs of the Harvard School of Public Health (www.ariadnelabs.org) and serves as faculty in the Codman Center for Clinical Effectiveness in Surgery.

 Haynes AB, Weiser TG, Berry WR et al. "A Surgical Safety Checklist to Reduce Morbidity and Mortality in a Global Patient Population" N Engl J Med 360(5): 491-499, 2009.